-Stone imports have done even better, as the graph below, based on tax (essentially VAT) information from HMRC shows.
+Stone imports have done even better, as the graph below, based on tax information from HMRC, shows.

-The virus distracted people's attention from Brexit, although the end of the transition year (2020) of Britain leaving the EU did bring some disruptions at the docks, compounded by a new computer system at Felixstowe taking time to get up and running properly, a blockage caused by coronavirus PPE that was apparently the wrong kind so the medical community did not want it, and reportedly a certain amount of increased activity as companies, including stone companies, stocked up in case there were any delays as a result of the new import regulations from Europe (which some firms said there were, including a difficulty in finding drivers to move stock from the docks).
+The virus distracted people's attention from Brexit, although the end of the transition year (2020) of Britain leaving the EU did bring some disruptions at the docks as people tackled the new paperwork.
+That was compounded by a new computer system at Felixstowe taking time to get up and running properly, a blockage caused by coronavirus PPE that was apparently the wrong kind so the medical community did not want it, and a certain amount of increased activity as companies, including stone companies, stocked up in case there were any delays as a result of the new import regulations from Europe (which some firms said there were, including a difficulty in finding drivers to move stock from the docks).

 It is perhaps a little early to tell exactly what the outcome of the coronavirus and Brexit will be.
-The government has put hundreds of billions of pounds into helping companies and their employees survive the impact of the events, which has helped to minimise the impact so far, although an extra 700,000 people, mostly younger people (under 35), have joined the unemployed.
-More jobs may go when the government ends the furlough scheme that has kept people on at least 80% of full pay when they are not working.
+The government has put hundreds of billions of pounds into helping companies and their employees survive the impact of the events, which has helped to minimise the impact so far, although an extra 700,000 people, mostly younger people (under 35), did join the unemployed in 2020.

 The value of UK stone imports has returned to an upward trend since 2012.
 There was some hesitation about taking projects live towards the end of 2015 and the first half of 2016 as the referendum in the UK on leaving the European Union approached.
 Since the result was announced that the UK was to leave the EU (Brexit, as it is known) after the vote on 23 June 2016, confidence seems to have returned to the market, even though the result was unexpected by most people.
 Stone companies were busy in the summer and autumn of 2016 and 2017.
 2020 was the Brexit transition year as well as seeing the Covid-19 pandemic.